top of page

 We also gain better insight and understanding when Christ says, ' With desire I have desired to eat this Passover with you before I suffer.’
 It was the partaking of these symbols by Christ’s disciples that he desired to oversee personally that validated his disciples’ entry into the New Covenant as foundational members of his spiritual body, the Church.

 Heb.
 9:14-20 (NASB) how much more will the blood of Christ, who through the eternal Spirit offered Himself without blemish to God, cleanse your conscience from dead works to serve the living God?
 15 For this reason He is the mediator of a new covenant, so that, since a death has taken place for the redemption of the transgressions that were committed under the first covenant, those who have been called may receive the promise of the eternal inheritance.
 16 For where a covenant is, there must of necessity be the death of the one who made it.
 17 For a covenant is valid only when men are dead, for it is never in force while the one who made it lives.
 18 Therefore even the first covenant was not inaugurated without blood.
-19 For when every commandment had been spoken by Moses to all the people according to the Law, he took the blood of the calves and the goats, with water and scarlet wool and hyssop, and sprinkled both the book itself and all the people, 20 saying, ‘This is the blood of the covenant which God commanded you.'
+19 For when every commandment had been spoken by Moses to all the people according to the Law, he took the blood of the calves and the goats, with water and scarlet wool and hyssop, and sprinkled both the book itself and all the people, 20 saying, ‘This is the blood of the covenant which God commanded you’.

 Kept in Remembrance

-The only difference now is that we receive confirmation of our adoption through Christ’s blood, from his death, memorialised yearly, on the afternoon of the 14th, “for also our Passover, Christ, was sacrificed” (1Cor.
-5:7b).
-In the year the disciples actually witnessed their Messiah’s death, there would be no need for them to commemorate his death, for they were witness to it.
-In other words, you can’t pay remembrance to something that you are witnessing in the moment as it is unfolding right before your very eyes.
+In the year the disciples witnessed their Messiah’s death, there would be no need for them to commemorate his death, for they were witnesses to it.
+In other words, you can’t pay remembrance to something that you are witnessing in the moment as it is unfolding right before your very eyes for the very first time.

-The symbols could not have been introduced in any previous year.
+The symbols also could not have been introduced in any previous year.
 The disciples partook of a physical Passover lamb with their Lord in both 28CE and 29CE.
 The actual timing of Christ’s death, which would fulfil the Passover sacrificial ordinance, was still anticipated.

 It would have been idolatrous of Christ to introduce the symbols in any other year other than the one he was earmarked to lay down his life.
 It was only in his final year that Christ could have given the symbols.
 His disciples' partaking of the symbols signified that it was this actual Passover in which Christ would lay down his life.
 It signified that the Messiah was going to be the Passover Lamb of 30 CE.